philippdormann/mensamax-api/README.md

 - STEP 05 (`optional`): serve via express/ output to file

 ## 🛠️ development
-- as we dont want to ddos anyone's server, please use `node load-from-server.js` to load the current plan
+- because we don't want to ddos anyone's server, please use `node load-from-server.js` to load the current plan
 - it will create a file `test.html` in the root dir
 - then, use `node parsing.js` for testing with parsing the file `test.html`